jhnns/rewire/README.md

 var console = null;
 ```

-### leaks
+### Leaks are executed at the end of the module.
-Leaks are executed at the end of the module.
-If a `var` is undefined at this point you
+All variables, that are [copied by value](http://stackoverflow.com/questions/518000/is-javascript-a-pass-by-reference-or-pass-by-value-language)
-won't be able to access the leak (because `undefined`-values are [copied by value](http://stackoverflow.com/questions/518000/is-javascript-a-pass-by-reference-or-pass-by-value-language)).
+will not be updated anymore.

-A good approach to this is:
+A good approach to solve this would be:

 ```javascript
 var myLeaks = {};